coateds/DevOpsOnWindows/UsingGitAndGitHub.md

 * Write-GitStatus
 * about_posh-git

+## Searching GitHub
+To find the occurances of a word inside files of my Github repositories:
+* `[word] in:file user:coateds`
+* Then click "code" in the list of places the word appears

 # Gist
 This is a feature of GitHub.
 It appeers to be a way to share simple files.